-I just got back from Vermont, having completed the 30 mile section of the Long Trail from Middlebury Gap to Appalachian.
-Parts of this hike were definitely the toughest parts of the Trail that I’ve hiked to date.
+The 30 mile section of the Long Trail from Middlebury Gap to Appalachian is one of the toughest parts of the Trail that I’ve hiked to date.
 It rained again, nearly continuously, for the last two days.

 Day to Day Mileages looked like this: